-Handling crisis communications for the biggest bank failure in US history with Former Washington Mutual Vice President of Internal Communications Karen Horn at the PRSA International Conference in San Diego.
+Handling PR crisis management for one of the biggest bank failures in US history with Former Washington Mutual Vice President of Internal Communications Karen Horn at the Public Relations Society of America’s International Conference in San Diego.

 Prior to her position at WaMu, she was the senior director of employee commitment at Cisco.

 01:37 – A summary of why and how Washington Mutual became insolvent, the FDIC seizure, and the sale of the failed financial services firm to JP Morgan Chase for $1.7 billion.

 03:52 – What the sale of WaMu to Chase meant for homeowners who had financed their homes with a home loan from Washington Mutual.

 04:36 – What happened on Sept.
 25, 2008, the day WaMu employees found out the FDIC had seized the bank, and the declaration of the sale to JP Morgan Chase came by way of their government relations team.

 06:23 – The government relations team’s decision to communicate the declaration via telephone rather than email since the initial accounts were speculative.

 06:55 – Scripting the message to employees about the collapse and the FDIC seizure so that if a seizure did occur, WaMu could inform employees before the mainstream news media and the decision to distribute that communication via email.